 As a young Realtor, especially if you’re a new agent just entering the industry, it can be easy to give in to feelings of not being good enough, especially when you consider that the average age of real estate professionals is 57.

-If you don’t have a transaction history or any client reviews yet, you can include character reviews and testimonials from friends, family, and previous employers on your website and social media.
+If you don’t have a transaction history or client reviews, you can include character reviews and testimonials from friends, family, and previous employers on your website and social media.

-This will help build up your reputation even before you take on your first official lead, and it’ll make it easier for those leads to trust you rather than if you had no reviews at all.
+This will help build up your reputation even before you take on your first official lead, and it’ll make it easier for those leads to trust you rather than if you had no reviews.

 Just because you take a pre-licensing course and pass the real estate exam doesn’t mean your learning is finished.
-You might be just as capable as a more experienced agent, but keep in mind that there is still a lot you can learn from them.
+You might be just as capable as a more experienced agent, but remember that you can still learn a lot from them.

-In order to keep your knowledge of the real estate market up-to-date, sign up for continuing education courses or training that are offered by your brokerage or a real estate school.
+To keep your up-to-date knowledge of the real estate market, sign up for continuing education courses or training offered by your brokerage or a real estate school.
 Professional education courses are a great way to keep your skills relevant, especially in the real estate industry, which depends on adapting to changing technology and new social media.

 Also, having the most up-to-date knowledge about the real estate market will impress your clients and get them to see you as an authority in the industry.

-Similar to networking, marketing yourself is key to building up your real estate business.
-Getting your name out into the community both through online and offline methods is important to start creating brand awareness.
+Like networking, marketing yourself is key to building your real estate business.
+Getting your name out into the community through online and offline methods is important for creating brand awareness.

-To get started with an online marketing strategy, you’ll need to create a professional website and business pages on all the major social media sites, especially Facebook.
+To start an online marketing strategy, you’ll need to create a professional website and business pages on all the major social media sites, especially Facebook.

-Often, many agents think they can do everything on their own or just learn online, but nothing replaces learning from the best in the industry.
+Often, many agents think they can do everything on their own or learn online, but nothing replaces learning from the best in the industry.
 As a young real estate agent, nothing can help grow your career more than working with a mentor.
-As in any field, a mentor can provide you with first-hand knowledge that only years of experience can get you.
-When you find someone willing to share that knowledge with you, it can give you a solid foundation for your real estate business.
+As in any field, a mentor can provide first-hand knowledge that only years of experience can get you.
+Finding someone willing to share that knowledge with you can give you a solid foundation for your real estate business.

-For example, you can say that they might be your first clients, but that you are absolutely dedicated to providing them with the possible service, and that in your business your clients always come first.
+For example, you can say that they might be your first clients but that you are dedicated to providing them with the possible service and that your business always comes first.